centrifugal/centrifugo/misc/release/notes.md

       "connect": {
         "enabled": true,
         "endpoint": "https://your_backend/centrifugo/connect",
-        "http_headers": ["Cookie", "Authorization"],
+        "http_headers": ["X-User-Id", "Authorization"],
-        "emulated_headers": ["Cookie", "Authorization"]
+        "emulated_headers": ["Authorization"]
       }
     }
   }
 }
 ```

-**Note:** Never put an origin-trusted identity header (e.g. a gateway-injected `x-user-id`) in `emulated_headers`, since that can make it forgeable if the transport-level header is not set (i.e. the proxy skips setting the `x-user-id` header for an unauthenticated user).
+**If you can't decide which headers to move right away, but need to update to v6.9.0** – then as a workaround, copy the whole `http_headers` list into `emulated_headers` nearby to preserve the pre-v6.9.0 behavior, then trim `emulated_headers` down to only the names your backend treats as untrusted client input.

 Long-term, we will also rename `headers` to `emulated_headers` in SDKs that provide this feature.

-Please reach out in the community rooms for the help with the migration.
+Please reach out in the community rooms if the help with the migration is needed.

+The security issue was reported in [GHSA-9468-v6mj-fppw](https://github.com/centrifugal/centrifugo/security/advisories/GHSA-9468-v6mj-fppw).

 ### Miscellaneous

+* This release is built with Go 1.26.4
+* Dependency updates
-* See also the corresponding [Centrifugo PRO release](https://github.com/centrifugal/centrifugo-pro/releases).
+* See also the corresponding [Centrifugo PRO release](https://github.com/centrifugal/centrifugo-pro/releases/tag/v6.9.0).